DFSP/Masters-Thesis-usmanager/registration-client/README.md

 #### Go tools
 In order to build the project locally you need to make sure that the repository directory is located in the correct
-$GOPATH directory: $GOPATH/src/bitbucket.org/cloudedgemicroserviceteam/register/.
+$GOPATH directory: $GOPATH/src/github.com/usmanager/manager/registration-client/.
 Once that is in place you can build by running:

 ```
-cd $GOPATH/src/bitbucket.org/cloudedgemicroserviceteam/register/cmd/register-go/
+cd $GOPATH/src/github.com/usmanager/manager/registration-client/cmd/registration-client/
-go build -o register
+go build -o registration-client
 ```

-The result is a binary named `register-go`, in the current directory.
+The result is a binary named `registration-client`, in the current directory.

 ### API Endpoints